Pupil Premium Funding

 The main barriers to educational achievement faced by the children who are eligible for Pupil Premium Funding are the level of support from home , emotional health and well-being and social skills and inclusion.

 The main barriers to educational achievement faced by children who are eligible for Pupil Premium Plus funding are emotional health and well-being, social skills and inclusion.

 HOW DO WE SPEND OUR PUPIL PREMIUM ALLOCATION TO ADDRESS THESE BARRIERS?

 All of the pupils eligible for Pupil Premium Funding benefit from additional adult support in school.
+According to the EEF (Education Endowment Foundation) targeted academic support is an effective way to spend our PP allocation.
+Evidence consistently show that this type of support has a positive impact on children's achievements.
 This additional support is targeted to improve outcomes for the children by targeting their specific needs.

 Support is through teacher and teaching assistant time for interventions with indiviudals or groups and takes the following forms: